 Private Sector Experience

 For the last decade, I’ve pursued a career in investing, utilizing a fundamentals-driven approach.
 I started at Goldman Sachs Investment Partners on the global industrials team.
 Afterward, I joined the MSD Capital energy team, investing across the value chain in areas such as MLPs/midstream, shale E&P, chemicals, and related industrials/infrastructure companies.
-From there, I joined my former colleagues at Goldman Sachs to launch Vernier Capital, a global consumer-facing investment fund with a quality-compounding framework.
-At Vernier, I invest across opportunities in global healthcare, consumer, technology, and select financials/industrials.
-As global generalists, we have the flexibility to be highly selective and only invest in sectors and companies which have sustainable moats and longevity to growth.
-With accelerating technological change, I study both the disrupted and the disruptors, and constantly challenge and question my assumptions.
-I consider investing a calling because I can think of no other vocation which brings together the confluence of quantitative data analysis, qualitative investigation, interpretation of the broader fluid socioeconomic/political framework, and constant learning.
-In particular, I enjoy looking at international and emerging markets opportunities.
-I also strongly believe in encouraging more women to stick with a career in investing and finance.
+From there, I joined my former colleagues at Goldman Sachs to launch Vernier Capital, a global consumer-facing long/short equity fund.
+At Vernier, I invested across opportunities in global healthcare, consumer, technology, and select financials/industrials.
+As global generalists, we had the flexibility to be highly selective and only invest in sectors and companies which have sustainable moats and longevity to growth.
+With accelerating technological change, I studied both the disrupted and the disruptors, and constantly challenged and questioned my assumptions.

 Public Sector / Nonprofit Experience